What budget for activities and outings Prague?

 What is the budget for accommodation Prague?

 Accommodation in Prague will make up the bulk of your budget.
-If you're planning a long stay, try to book in a slightly more out-of-the-way district like Vinohrady, Nové Město or Žižkov.
+If you're planning a long stay, try to book in a slightly more out-of-the-way neighborhood like Vinohrady or Žižkov, east of the city center, or Smichov, south of Mala Strana.
 You'll save on hotel nights and still be able to reach the center by streetcar or metro in less than 15 minutes.
-You'll also have the added advantage of being able to enjoy the nightlife, away from the touristy city center.
+You'll also have the advantage of enjoying the lively nightlife of these former working-class neighborhoods, far from the tourist hotspots of the city center.
 On the other hand, traditional hospoda restaurants are still very good value.
 Here are some mid-season budget ideas.

 Small budget: minimum budget of 1,500 Kč per day per person (€60).
 That's one bed in a youth hostel, a meal on the run at lunchtime and a more elaborate but no-frills meal, plus two metro/tram tickets and a visit to a museum or monument.